mer-hybris/hadk.sailfishos.org/overview.rst

 The build area root directory
 `````````````````````````````

-In this guide, we refer to the base of the SDK storage/build area with the
+In this guide, we refer to the SDK directory hosting Platform SDK, Targets, and
+Ubuntu chroot with the environment variable ``$MER_ROOT``.
+With one SDK target
-environment variable ``$MER_ROOT``.
-You need several gigabytes of space in
+spanning 0.5-1GB, you need around 3GB of space in total.
-this area, we strongly recommend the following path:

-* ``export MER_ROOT=$HOME/mer/`` for a user-specific installation

-Do not point MER_ROOT outside your $HOME due to existing issues.

 Build components
 ````````````````